-for recordings of our most recent talks including Alan Wilson's talk on Linwood and Newton, two unsung local musical heroes, and his podcast recording of a selection of their music.
+Please scroll down for recordings of our most recent talks which include Carolyn Melbourne from The DH Lawrence Birthplace Museum showing some very special items from their collection, and Alan Wilson on Linwood and Newton, two unsung local musical heroes, and his podcast recording of a selection of their music.

 The D. H. Lawrence Society Programme 2020 - 2021